 \section{Possible Defenses}

-This paper takes the first step to investigate the privacy risks stemming from machine unlearning.
-Extensive experiments have demonstrated that publishing \unlearned model could degrade the membership privacy of a \target whose data has been deleted.
-In this section, we present two possible defense mechanisms and empirically evaluate their effectiveness.
-The main idea of both mechanisms is to reduce the information accessible to the adversary~\cite{SSSS17}.
+In this section, we explore four possible defense mechanisms and empirically evaluate their effectiveness.
+The former two mechanisms reduce the information accessible to the adversary~\cite{SSSS17}, and the latter two eliminate the impact of a single sample on the output of the ML models.

-\mypara{Publishing the Top-$k$ Confidence Values} This defense reduces attacker's knowledge by only publishing the top $k$ confidence values of the posteriors returned by both original and \unlearned models.
+\mypara{Publishing the Top-$k$ Confidence Values} This defense reduces the attacker's knowledge by only publishing top $k$ confidence values of the posteriors returned by both original and \unlearned models.
 Formally, we denote the posterior vector as $\post{}{} = [p_1, p_2, \cdots, p_\ell]$, where $\ell$ is the number of classes of the target model and $p_i$ is the confidence value of class $i$.
-When the target model receives a query, the model owner calculates posterior \post{}{} and sorts it in descending order, resulting in $\post{}{s} = [p_1^s, p_2^s, \cdots, p_\ell^s]$.
+When the target model receives a query, the model owner calculates posteriors \post{}{} and sorts them in descending order, resulting in $\post{}{s} = [p_1^s, p_2^s, \cdots, p_\ell^s]$.
 The model owner then publishes the first $k$ values in \post{}{s}, i.e., $[p_1^s, p_2^s, \cdots, p_k^s]$.

 In the machine unlearning setting, the top $k$ confidence values of the original model and the \unlearned model may not correspond to the same set of classes.
-To launch \method, the adversary constructs a pseudo-complete posterior vector for both original model and \unlearned model.
-The pseudo-complete posterior takes the published confidence value for their corresponding classes, and evenly distributes the remaining confidence value to other classes, i.e., for $j\in\{k+1,\ldots,\ell\}$, $p^s_j = \frac{1 - (p_1^s + p_2^s + \cdots + p_k^s)}{\ell - k}$.
-The adversary can then launch \method using the pseudo-complete posterior.
+To launch \method, the adversary constructs a \textit{pseudo-complete posterior vector} for both original model and \unlearned model.
+The pseudo-complete posteriors take the published confidence values for their corresponding classes, and evenly distributes the remaining confidence value to other classes, i.e., for $j\in\{k+1,\ldots,\ell\}$, $p^s_j = \frac{1 - (p_1^s + p_2^s + \cdots + p_k^s)}{\ell - k}$.
+The adversary can then launch \method using the pseudo-complete posteriors.